-a. we bart of tats reorganisation, I wil I transfer immediately to the West Coast COE ONA Program three ever released technical personnel from within the Photographic System e Division Manager of the fotomer ill assume duly as THE PERSON NAMED IN COLUMN ited West Coast Photo Syr items Office. was Dire ctor of the CORONA Pro gram from 1965 through 1968. will become Chi of of the Wast Coast Technical Staff. was Technical Dire before of the CORONA Program from 1945 th rough 1967.
-(During the cer at the CORONA the COROSTA T & Service name that (ments and period 1765-1967, THE CONTONA 3-3 BASES m was designed and dove loped.)
-ATTI SOLAS OF Technical Staff. is an electrical engineer with consider able field test experience en the OYCART and other Agency Program a.
-In addition extensive experience is CORONA who has had Director in 1049 1049 CORONA operations sin ce 1964 and as Program 211 ACIOL TO 1380-1383" Will Assume Additional a nevations remark milital tol An organisation chart for or the CIA Photo Systems Division is att ached.
+2. We bare of fine label with state of the classical initial states. to the West Coast CORONA Program three experienced technical personnel from within the Photographic Systems Division.
+U. S. Navy (Retired), will assume duty as Manager of the Integrated West Coast Photo Systems Office. was Director of the CORONA Program from 1965 through 1968.
+Mr. Roy Burke will become Chief of the West Coast Technical Staff.
+Mr. Burks was Technical Director of the CORONA Program from 1965 through 1967.
+(During the period 1965-1967. the CORONA J-3 System was designed and developed.) will serve on Mr. Burks' Technical Staff. is an electrical engineer with considerable field test experience on the OXCART and other Agency Programs.
+In addition, who has had extensive experience in CORONA operations since 1964 and as Program Director in 1968-1969, will assume additional operations responsi- bilities for HEXAGON.
+An organization chart for the CIA Photo Systems Division is attached.

 - 4. With regard to the discussion of the Mission 1107 failure, it is too early to identify a positive cause.
 Since the failure occurred immediately after injection, the effect of the ascent environment, the most hazardous phase of the mission, is somewhat suspect.
-Analysis is continuing, data has been ordered from the remote tracking stations, and a full report will be made available as seen as possible. - 5.
+Analysis is continuing, data has been ordered from the remote tracking stations, and a full report will be made available as soon as possible. - 5.
 As a result of the review, I found no evidence of a quality assurance problem to date in the CORONA Program.
-I asked for a quality assurance expert from his office to work with my staff in reviewing the Q.A. procedures to see if any tonos.
+I asked General King for a quality assurance expert from his office to work with my staff in reviewing the Q.A. procedures to see if any